fossxo/fossxo-gdd/source/glossary.rst

     cat's game
         Term used when a game of tic-tac-toe ends in a draw where there is no winner.

+    component
+        A component contains the data for one aspect of a game object.
+Component examples include color, position, or mark type.

+    ECS
+        Acronym for :term:`entity component system`.

+    entity
+        An entity represents a single object in the game.
+Entities by themselves do not store data, instead they identify the collection of :term:`components <component>` belonging to the object.
+Entity examples include the marks on the board or an AI player.

+    entity component system
+        An architecture pattern often used in game engines where :term:`entities <entity>` define the game's objects.
+        :term:`Components <component>` store the actual data.
+        :term:`Systems <system>` contain the logic that operates on the data.

     environment
         An environment is a unique setting or location where tic-tac-toe is played.